AppZung/react-native-code-push/README.md

 This package will be updated with new features, that will only be available on `@appzung/react-native-code-push` v10+ (not the original `react-native-code-push` module).

-This package is compatible with the new architecture on iOS (tested on 0.76) with the interop layer, but not yet on Android.
-We started some work, but we are not focusing on it right now since there is no demand from our private clients for the moment.
-Note that there is ongoing work by the community on the original `react-native-code-push` repository so we will be able to integrate this faster in case it gets finished.
+This package is compatible with the new architecture (iOS and Android) on v11+.

 Windows (UWP) won't be actively supported on v10+ except if there is demand for it (it will get stuck at the basic features of CodePush v9).
 Please contact hello@appzung.com to help us assess this demand.
 Thank you for your understanding.